axibase/atsd/rule-engine/notifications/outgoing-webhook-telegram.md

     ![](./images/outgoing_webhook_slack_21.png)

 * It can take a few seconds for the commands to arrive and trigger the notifications.
 The rule creates new windows based on incoming `message` commands.
-You can open and refresh the **Alerts > Open Alerts** page to verify that an alert is open for your rule.
+Refresh the **Alerts > Open Alerts** page to verify that an alert is open for your rule.

     ![](./images/outgoing_webhook_telegram_3.png)